robotlearn/pyrobolearn/README.md

 ```
 @misc{delhaisse2019pyrobolearn,
-    author = {Delhaisse, Brian and Rozo, Leonel, and Caldwell, Darwin},
+    author = {Delhaisse, Brian and Xin, Songyan and Rozo, Leonel, and Caldwell, Darwin},
     title = {PyRoboLearn: A Python Framework for Robot Learning Practitioners},
     howpublished = {\url{https://github.com/robotlearn/pyrobolearn}},
     year=2019,
 }
 ```

+If you use a specific learning model, algorithm, robot, controller, and so on, please cite the corresponding paper.
+The reference(s) can usually be found in the class documentation (at the end), and sometimes in the README file in the corresponding folder.

 ## Acknowledgements

 Currently, we mainly use the PyBullet simulator.
-- *PyBullet, a Python module for physcis simulation for games, robotics and machine learning*, Erwin Coumans and Yunfei Bai, 2016-2019
+- *PyBullet, a Python module for physics simulation for games, robotics and machine learning*, Erwin Coumans and Yunfei Bai, 2016-2019
 - references for each robot, model, and others can be found in the corresponding class documentation
+- Locomotion controllers were provided by Songyan Xin (see `pyrobolearn/controllers/locomotion`).